le1nad-prog/HandsMenThreadsProject/README.md

-# 🚀 HandsMen Threads – Salesforce Data Management & Automation Project
+# 🚀 HandsMen Threads – Elevating the Art of Sophistication in Men's Fashion

 ##
 HandsMen Threads, a dynamic leader in the fashion industry, is implementing a Salesforce project aimed at transforming data management and optimizing customer relationships.
 The initiative focuses on building a robust, scalable data model to manage essential business information and ensure seamless data flow across departments.